Windows – Robert Wick

 Hollis Garden located at 702 East Orange Street in Lakeland.
 Throughout the garden neatly pruned bushes surround the fountains, sculptures and runnels.
 Classical music in the background as you walk by “Windows” a sculpture by Robert Wick in the Tropical Room, “Oracle” a sculpture by Jerome Fogle in the Yellow Room and “In Flux: Persistence” a sculpture by Brad Hunter in the White Room.

 A cavern behind the gazebo shaped like a canopy with a fountain and a lily pond.
-Red Maple, Andover American elm and Helen Keller Water Oak along a winding path.
+Red Maple, Andover American elm and a Helen Keller Water Oak along a winding path.
 Many native plants provide habitat in the secluded butterfly garden.

-Concrete garden furniture all through the garden.
 Sit in the gazebo and look out towards Lake Mirror.
 Feel the breeze while sitting on a bench looking out at the lake or walk along the promenade.
 Surrounded by beauty a day well spent.
 Entrance to the garden is free.

 Waterhouse Residence Museum located at 820 Lake Lily Drive in Maitland.
 Five generations of the Waterhouse family lived on the 1 1/2 acre site until 1989 when they sold the house to the City of Maitland.
 The house, a Victorian frame vernacular built in the early 1880s listed on the National Register of Historic Places.